ScottWales/swc-climatedata/_episodes/03-performance.md

  * Will also do some parallelisation, but can only read serially

 > ## Example: Chunking 0.25 degree ocean data
+> What are the benefits of chunking with really big files (not using OPENDAP here!)
+> 70 GB file `/g/data/v45/mom/mom01v3/output060/temp_snap.nc`
 {: .callout}